dixonte/Stampcord/README.md

 # Stampcord
- WebExtension that converts human text into Discord timestamps.
+WebExtension that converts human dates into Discord timestamps.